-This post was originally written in August, 2017 right after the racial violence in Charlottesville.
+This post originally appeared in August, 2017 after the racial violence in Charlottesville.
 It has been substantially rewritten as of June 1, 2020.

 How do we start?
 Jareesa Tucker McClure has great advice and several excellent resources to share from the days following the march in Charlottesville in this blog post.
 She doesn’t sugarcoat the challenge: “We owe it to our children to tell them the truth, no matter how uncomfortable it makes us feel.
 There are people in the world who hate others because of their skin color, religion or nation of origin.
 It’s our duty as parents to prepare our children for the real world.
 Sharing the truth helps build trust with your child, as they’ll know they can come to you to answer the hard questions with honesty.”

-Minister, activist and Christian ethics professor Jennifer Harvey’s work focuses on white anti-racism and her newest book, published in January 2018, is Raising White Kids: Bringing Up Children in a Racially Unjust America.
+Minister, activist and Christian ethics professor Jennifer Harvey’s work focuses on white anti-racism in her newest book, published in January 2018, is Raising White Kids: Bringing Up Children in a Racially Unjust America.
 It’s full of examples and practical advice for parents and educators, and is a significant and much-needed addition to the conversation .
 Here’s an interview with her on NPR about how to talk about racially charged events with white kids.

 As Christians, we must talk with our children about race and racial justice in the context of our faith.
 Pastor and parent Erin Wathen, in her book More Than Words: 10 Values for Modern Families, writes about environmental racism evidenced in the lead-poisoned tap water of Flint, Michigan.
 Yes, there is the immediate need to provide the community with safe water, but Wathen reminds us that the “transformative work of relationship takes place in community.”
-Speaking as a white woman and a member of a predominantly white denomination, it’s clear to me that in our families and in our churches, we have the opportunity and the imperative to reach out to those who are not like us, to really listen to and know one another and to strengthen existing relationships in ways that deepen our understanding, compassion and respect.
+Speaking as a white woman and a member of a predominantly white denomination, it’s clear to me that in our families and in our churches we have the opportunity and the imperative to reach out to those whose experiences are different from our own, to really listen to and know one another and to strengthen existing relationships in ways that deepen our understanding, compassion and respect.
 “The act of service does not transform the deeper reality; the work of justice does.”
 When the deeper reality is transformed, the kingdom of God is revealed.
-This is what we were made for: to help God in this work.

 My book Faith at Home: A Handbook for Cautiously Christian Parents includes a chapter “Meeting God in Others” that you may find helpful as part of this conversation.
 I keep a Pinterest board for resources about talking with kids about racism here.
 You may also want to read this earlier blog post about the life and witness of Dr. Martin Luther King, Jr.